 People

-I am recruiting a Lab Manager and Research Specialist to begin Summer/Fall 2025!
-See details on how to apply.
+I am recruiting undergraduate research assistants to begin Summer/Fall 2025! -> See details on how to get involved.

 Director

-Sally Y. Xie, Ph.D (she/they) will join the Psychology Department at Simon Fraser University as an Assistant Professor in January 2025.
-Currently, she is a Postdoctoral Scholar at Princeton University advised by Prof. Molly Crockett, and earned her PhD in Experimental Psychology as a SSHRC Joseph-Armand Bombardier Doctoral Fellow at McGill University, advised by Prof. Eric Hehman.
+Sally Y. Xie, Ph.D (she/they) is an Assistant Professor in the Psychology Department at Simon Fraser University.
+Previously, she was a Postdoctoral Scholar at Princeton University advised by Prof. Molly Crockett, and earned her PhD in experimental psychology as a SSHRC Joseph-Armand Bombardier Doctoral Fellow at McGill University, advised by Prof. Eric Hehman.

 Professor Xie is fascinated by the flexibility of human thinking, reasoning, and feeling as we experience our dynamic social world.
 She uses methods such as in situ experience-sampling, “big data” archival analysis, narrative analysis, and computational modeling to study how people form mental models of others and themselves.
 Driven by the belief that understanding where our ideas come from can help us shape how they’re formed, her work aims to address collective problems and bridge ideological divides.
 Outside of the lab, she enjoys interactive narratives, racquet sports, games with (and versus) loved ones, piano, and trail running.